pb03/modular-css-guide/README.md

 #### Should I follow [BEM naming methodology](https://csswizardry.com/2013/01/mindbemding-getting-your-head-round-bem-syntax/)?
 No.
 Since your CSS has local scope you don't have to worry prefixing the block names.

 Tip: If you feel there are lot elements in your component and you can't manage to name all the classes individually, probably you should break you component into small ones rather than following BEM.
 E.g.

 #### Make use of modifier classes
 The main advantage of using modifier classes is that they make the code more predictable whether it is HTML or CSS.
-Also they make code more readable since we can group them within the main class.
+There's also a plus point in grouping it with it's main class.

 _Example:_ `.is-` and `.has-` are commonly used modifier in CSS.
+✅
 ```
 .item {
   padding: 14px;